The Lucid Dreaming Playbook: How to Take Charge of your Dreams

 3. Lie in a comfortable position with the lights off and repeat the phrase: ‘Next time I’m dreaming, I will remember I’m dreaming.’
 Do this silently in your mind.
 You need to put real meaning into the words and focus on your intention to remember.

-4. Every time you repeat the phrase at step 3, imagine yourself back in the dream you recalled at step 2, and visualise yourself remembering that you are dreaming.
+4. Every time you repeat the phrase at step 3, imagine yourself back in the dream you recalled at step 2, and visualize yourself remembering that you are dreaming.

 5. Repeat steps 3 and 4 until you either fall asleep or are sure that your intention to remember is set.
 This should be the last thing in your mind before falling asleep.
 If you find yourself repeatedly coming back to your intention to remember that you’re dreaming, that’s a good sign it’s firm in your mind.